Revised and Updated December 2022.

 Most visitors to Hoi An Vietnam, divide their time between three main activities.
 Day Trips, the beach – especially An Bang and Cua Dai Beaches – and the Old Town.

-The Hoi An Old Town or Hoi An Ancient Town, as it is often called, is Hoi An’s most prominent attraction.
+Hoi An Old Town or Hoi An Ancient Town, as it is often called, is the most prominent attraction, not just of Hoi An but of all of Quang Nam province.
 Historically it was a trading port dating back to the fifteenth century: an important stop on the Silk Road and the most popular place to trade in Asia.
 Today, it has morphed into a retailing center that draws heavily from the traditional artisanship of the past, especially with clothes and leather goods.